subvisual/subvisual.com/src/posts/2021-04-26-still/index.md

 Gatsby was great, but it soon became clear that our goals were not aligned.
 They still aren't.
 Gatsby is huge.
 Upgrades were hard; documentation was sparse; and newer features increased its complexity but didn't do us any favor.
 The abstractions were great until they stopped working, then you’re on your own, digging through all the layers.

-So Gatsby is not my thing, but is there something else out there that satisfies my needs?
-Some come close, like [11ty][eleventy].
-You'll find that we’ve drawn a lot of inspiration from it.

 If we were to build a “modern” and “professional” static site builder, what would we need?
 What would you expect?
 I know many people would say React, but do we really need a library that’s almost a new language, alongside its own runtime to write HTML?
 Let's simplify, stay focused, and on track. _What do we actually need?_

-- A development server that automatically compiles the website and refreshes the browser when necessary.
+- A development server that automatically compiles the website and refreshes the browser on change..
 - An error overlay on the browser to show what’s failing and where.
 - Support for all kinds of assets.
 - A way to generate responsive images from a source image.